Eggnog Breakfast Casserole

 We’re breaking out the eggnog!
 No other drink reminds of the holidays quite like eggnog.
 I have to actively remind myself to not drink the whole carton.
-John is a fan too.
 My kids aren’t though.
 They used to call it “yellow milk”.
 Maybe eggnog is an acquired taste?
 Anyways, I think it tastes delicious!

 This year, I made it my mission to do more than just drink our eggnog.
 I wanted to use it in some recipes and share them with you.
 Since I’m the queen of breakfast casseroles these past couple months, I figured I’d whip up an Eggnog Breakfast Casserole.
 I used eggnog in place of the milk/cream.
 Boy, am I glad I did.
 This may very well be the best breakfast casserole EVER.

 For the bread layer, I used croissants.
-I love the buttery flavour they add to a breakfast casserole.
+I love the buttery flavor they add to a breakfast casserole.
 Plus they bake up really nicely in the oven.
+If you didn’t want to use croissants, you could easily swap for a French bread that is diced up as well or thick Texas-style toast.

-I used a small casserole dish since only John and I like eggnog in our home.
+I used a small casserole dish since only my kids are not a fan.
+I like eggnog in our home.
 If you use a 9×13 dish, just double the recipe and it should work fine.

 We always sprinkle nutmeg on top of our eggnog so I had to make sure it was included.
 It’s mixed in with the eggs and eggnog.